Monarchy of the Netherlands: End of a reign

-Both these events cause the regular mechanisms of succession to go into effect.
+The monarch's reign can end in death or abdication.
+Both of these events cause the regular mechanisms of succession to go into effect.
 While the constitution mentions neither possibility explicitly, it does describe what happens after the monarch dies or abdicates.
-Abdication is a prerogative of the monarch, but it is also irreversible—the person abdicating cannot return to the throne, nor can a child born to a former monarch after an abdication has occurred have a claim to the throne.
+Abdication is a prerogative of the monarch, but it is also irreversible as the person abdicating cannot return to the throne, nor can a child born to a former monarch after an abdication has occurred have a claim to the throne.

-The abdicated monarch is legally a Prince or Princess of the Netherlands as well as Prince or Princess of Orange-Nassau.
-After his or her death, legally the deceased monarch (abdicated or not) has no titles.
+The abdicated monarch is legally a Prince or Princess of the Netherlands as well as a Prince or Princess of Orange-Nassau.
+After their death, legally the deceased monarch (abdicated or not) has no titles.
 However, after death, the abdicated monarch is traditionally referred to as king or queen again.
 For example, Queen Juliana became queen on 4 September 1948 and princess again on 30 April 1980 following her abdication, but has been referred to as Queen Juliana since her death on 20 March 2004.